armno/blog/content/post/vercel/index.md

 >}}

 Then I can use this environment variable with `process.env.TOKEN` in my Serverless Function code.
-I think this is similar with using `.env` files, now I don't have to go into the server and create and maintain them manually anymore.

-There are 3 environments: Production, Preview, and Development.
+There are 3 environments: `Production`, `Preview`, and `Development`.
-Since I created a new branch off the `master` branch, it will use the Preview environment when I deploy my branch to Vercel.
+Since I created a new branch off the `master` branch, it will use the `Preview` environment when I deploy my branch to Vercel.

 I finish the function.
 Then I push the branch to GitHub and create a pull request.
 Vercel creates a build and deploy to the preview envronment.